 Overview of Insurance stocks

 2017 was technically the birth of major life insurance private players in the eyes of investors with a frenzy of IPOs hitting D-Street.
-Since then insurance has mostly been one of the niche sectors in the market and today it is definitely the need of the hour given that India is battling through a health crisis and India’s penetration is at 2.7% compared to world average of 3.3%.
+Since then insurance has mostly been one of the niche sectors in the market and today it is definitely the need of the hour given that India is battling through a health crisis and India’s penetration of life insurance is at 3.2% compared to world average of 3.3%, while penetration for non-life insurance is further lower at 1% in comparison to global non-life insurance segment’s at 4.1% as of FY21.
 With the recession worries and fears of slowdown due to Covid-19 there were expectations of a decline in premium growth, persistency of the existing book being hit and profitability being hampered.
 But much to everyone’s surprise there was improvement in APE and GWPI growth in May 2020 compared to April 2020 which gave a sense of renewed hope from these players.
 Growth since then has been extremely strong especially in October this year given the low base from the last year.

 Recently, the Parliament approved a bill to increase Foreign Direct Investment (FDI) limit in the insurance sector from 49% to 74% with the Lok Sabha.
 Piloting the Bill, Finance Minister Nirmala Sitharaman said hiking the FDI limit in the insurance sector will help insurers raise additional funds and tide over the financial problems.

 The FDI limit in the insurance sector was increased significantly after the government decided to raise the cap from 26% to 49% in the year 2015.
 As much as Rs.
 26,000 Crs has come as FDI in the sector since 2015 and the asset under management in this sector has grown by 76% during the last five years.